alpha01/reconquista-timeline/timeline.md

 - 1094-1104 Aragon Pedro I becomes King of Aragon
 - 1096 Aragon Huesca is captured by Pedro I
 - 1104-1134 Aragon Alfonso I "El Batallador" becomes King of Aragon
+- 1109 Aragon Alfonso I marries widowed queen Urraca of León.
+First attempt to politically unify the Spanish Christian reamls fail due to the "incopatibility" between the pair
 - 1118 Aragon Alfonso I captures the city of Zaragoza with the aid of crusaders
 - 1120 Aragon Battle of Cutanda, Aragonese crusader victory.
 Muslims fail to recapture Zaragoza
 - 1120 Aragon Alfonso I captures the city of Calatayud